s-boris/ameba-web/README.md

 - Navigating through the Dossier and its Folders
 - Loading and displaying the content and metadata of stored Documents.

-Business Domain Object model consists of Dossier, Folder, Document, DocumentContent
+The Business Object Model consists of Dossier, Folder, Document, DocumentContent

 ![RIM]